100Shapes/run/README.md

 to run:

-if on linux/Pi:
+## if on linux/Pi:

-    1. sudo apt-get install bluetooth bluez-utils libbluetooth-dev
+1. 'sudo apt-get install bluetooth bluez-utils libbluetooth-dev'

-all:
+## all:

-    1. npm install
+1. 'npm install'
-    2. npm start
+2. 'npm start'